Ramucirumab (By injection)

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may cause slow wound healing.
-You may need to stop receiving it 28 days before and for at least 28 days after you have surgery.

 - Talk with your doctor before receiving this medicine if you plan to have children.
 Some women who use this medicine have become infertile (unable to have children).

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.